jes/notes/anniversary-clocks.md

 And then the next thing is that there is some minimum amplitude that the clock needs to achieve in order for escapement to occur.
-You can imagine that clamping the fork near to the suspension spring means that it moves in proportion to how the balance wheel moves (if the fork is 1/10 of the way down, then it rotates 1/10 as far as the balance wheel does), and obviously if it doesn't move far enough then the escape wheel never escapes.
+You can imagine that clamping the fork near to the suspension spring means that, absent any force from the anchor, it moves in proportion to the balance wheel (if the fork is 1/10 of the way down, then it rotates 1/10 as far as the balance wheel does), and obviously if it doesn't move far enough then it doesn't push the anchor far enough and therefore the escape wheel never escapes.

 Increasing the weight on the balance wheel is desirable because of the associated increase in moment of inertia, but the downside is that a balance wheel with a given